Beverly Baker Fleitz: Grand Slam tournaments

 At the U.S. National Championships, Fleitz reached the semifinals twice and the quarterfinals in four of her six other attempts.
 She played Grand Slam singles tournaments outside the U.S. only six times.
-At the 1951 Wimbledon Championships, she defeated Althea Gibson in the third round 6–1, 6–3 and Margaret Osborne duPont in the quarterfinals before falling to Doris Hart in the semifinals 6–3, 6–1.
-Fleitz was the top seed at the 1955 French International Championships, but she was upset by fourth-seeded Dorothy Head Knode in the semifinals 6–2, 6–3.
+At the 1951 Wimbledon Championships, she defeated Althea Gibson in the third round and Margaret Osborne duPont in the quarterfinals before falling to Doris Hart in the semifinals.
+Fleitz was the top seed at the 1955 French International Championships, but she was upset by fourth-seeded Dorothy Head Knode in the semifinals.

-At the 1955 Wimbledon Championships, third-seeded Fleitz defeated top-seeded Hart in the semifinals 6–3, 6–0, which was the last Wimbledon singles match of Hart's career.
+At the 1955 Wimbledon Championships, third-seeded Fleitz defeated top-seeded Hart in the semifinals in two sets, which was the last Wimbledon singles match of Hart's career.
 Fleitz then played second-seeded Louise Brough in the final.
 Fleitz was the first mother to play in a Wimbledon singles final since Dorothea Douglass Lambert Chambers in 1920.
-Fleitz had won the last four matches with Brough since the beginning of 1954, but Brough prevailed on this day 7–5, 8–6 in 1 hour, 32 minutes.
+Fleitz had won the last four matches with Brough since the beginning of 1954, but Brough prevailed on this day in straight sets in 1 hour, 32 minutes.
 The veteran BBC tennis broadcaster Max Robertson observed "Louise was always prone to tighten up at important points, but [she] had a greater breadth of stroke and experience at her command, which just saw her through a keenly fought struggle.
 In the sixth game of the second set, for example, it was only after nine deuces and five [game points for] ...
 Fleitz that [on the game's 24th point] Louise wrong-footed her ... [nearly] exhausted opponent with a backhand slice down the line to lead 4-2.
 That was the turning point, and Louise went on to win her fourth [Wimbledon] singles [title]...."

-Afterwards, Fleitz said "I've no excuses for my defeat.
+Afterward, Fleitz said "I've no excuses for my defeat.
 Louise was just marvelous today.
 She played as well as I've ever seen her play and well deserved her victory."

 At the 1956 Wimbledon Championships, Fleitz reached the quarterfinals, then she was forced to withdraw from the tournament because of a pregnancy-related illness.
 She last played Wimbledon in 1959 as the third-seeded player.
-Unseeded Edda Buding from West Germany defeated her in the fourth round 8–6, 2–6, 7–5.
+Unseeded Edda Buding from West Germany defeated her in the fourth round in three sets.

 Fleitz never played contemporaries Angela Mortimer, Ann Haydon, Christine Truman, Darlene Hard, Maureen Connolly, or Shirley Fry in a Grand Slam singles tournament.
 Her win–loss record against other top players at those tournaments was as follows: Althea Gibson 2–1, Doris Hart 1–2, Louise Brough 0–3, Margaret Osborne duPont 2–1, and Maria Bueno 1–0.

-Fleitz's only Grand Slam title was in women's doubles at the 1955 French International Championships.
+Her only Grand Slam title was in women's doubles at the 1955 French International Championships.
 In the final, she and partner Darlene Hard needed 50 games to defeat their opponents in the longest Grand Slam women's doubles final of all time.